 The most effective step toward controlling the symptoms of osteoarthritis is obtaining an early diagnosis and starting treatment as soon as possible.
 Osteoarthritis treatment programs typically include a combination of medication and exercise therapy.

-Drug therapy is used to manage physical symptoms, with a focus on relieving pain and slowing progression of the disease with Analgesics, Topical analgesics, NSAIDs
+Drug therapy is used to manage physical symptoms, with a focus on relieving pain and slowing the progression of the disease with Analgesics, Topical analgesics, NSAIDs

 Physical therapy provides targeted exercises that help maintain the ability to perform everyday tasks such as walking, bathing, and dressing.